-At CMS, we actively promote waste reduction through awareness initiatives.
-Students and staff are educated via informative lectures and visually engaging advertisements displayed on campus notice boards.
-Waste is collected daily from various sources and systematically segregated into dry and wet categories.
+In our efforts to promote waste reduction, both students and staff receive informative lectures and encounter visually appealing advertisements displayed on notice boards across the campus.
+Waste is diligently collected from various sources on a daily basis and then meticulously segregated into dry and wet waste categories.

-Color-coded dustbins streamline the process: green for wet waste and blue for solid waste.
-Our housekeeping staff ensures the collected waste is handed over to authorized personnel from Chinnavedampatty Panchayat for further processing.
+To facilitate efficient waste disposal, we employ color-coded dustbins: green for wet waste and blue for solid waste.
+Our dedicated housekeeping personnel collect the daily garbage and subsequently hand it over to Chinnavedampatty Panchayat for further processing.

-To maintain cleanliness, all wastewater from toilets and bathrooms is directly channeled into the municipal drainage system.
-Plastic and paper waste are regularly gathered and sold to scrap vendors.
-Laboratory waste chemicals are safely directed into a soak pit through concealed pipelines.
+In our commitment to cleanliness and hygiene, all wastewater lines from toilets and bathrooms are directly connected to the Municipal drainage mains.
+Additionally, waste plastics and papers are collected and periodically sold to scrap vendors.
+The water containing waste chemicals from laboratories is carefully directed through concealed pipelines into a soak pit.

-For biomedical waste, we follow a stringent Standard Operating Procedure for segregation and disposal.
-E-waste is securely stored in a designated room and disposed of annually in adherence to established protocols.
-Green Era, a certified e-waste recycler, collects and recycles e-waste at their facility.
-Obsolete electronic equipment is responsibly handed over to this organization, ensuring environmentally sound disposal practices.
+For biomedical waste management, our college has implemented a robust Standard Operating Procedure for segregation.
+We handle ewaste by storing it in a designated room and disposing of it annually following proper protocols.
+Green Era, a dedicated ewaste recycler, consistently collects e-waste from our college, ensuring frequent recycling at their plant.
+Any obsolete electronic equipment is handed over to this organization for responsible disposal.